Skip to main content

 1 mentions Positive Neutral Negative

-The background music features a notable "once again" sample, but reviewers have pointed out that it ends abruptly, which may disrupt the overall experience.
+The background music features a notable "once again" sample, but it is criticized for ending abruptly, which may disrupt the overall flow of the experience.

 • “The background music with the 'once again' sample ends abruptly.”